Gary White (footballer)

 Gary John White (born 25 July 1974) is an English football coach and former player who last coached Chinese Taipei.

 Early life

 White was born in Southampton, England, and had a successful youth playing career.
 He was selected for both the Southampton City and Hampshire County representative teams and was a future prospect for Southampton FC.

 Playing career

 White signed for Fremantle City Soccer Club in the Western Australia State League in 1994, where he played two seasons for the club.
 Prior to signing for the Australian outfit, White played for Bognor Regis Town.

+Coaching qualifications

+Key facts highlighting White's elite professional coaching credentials include: